Holographic Renyi entropies from hyperbolic black holes with scalar hair: Holographic R e nyi entropies from hyperbolic AdS b black holes

 From the holographic calculation, these inequalities are closely related to the stability of hyperbolic black holes (or the CFT living on the hyperbolic cylinder), which has been discussed\footnote{These inequalities can also be proved under the assumption of bulk stability against perturbation \cite{Nakaguchi:2016zqi} through the holographic description of the R\'{e}nyi entropies in \cite{Dong:2016fnf}.} in detail in \cite{Hung:2011nu} by combining these inequalities with~\eqref{eq:Sn-S}.
 Among them,~\eqref{eq:inequal1} and~\eqref{eq:inequal4} are ensured by the positive specific heat of black holes, while~\eqref{eq:inequal2} is guaranteed by the positivity of thermal entropy.
 Besides,~\eqref{eq:inequal3} is related to both specific heat and thermal entropy.

-We can verify that all these inequalities are satisfied for the Renyi entropies that we obtained from the thermodynamically preferred branch of black hole solutions.
+We can verify that all these inequalities are satisfied for the R\'{e}nyi entropies that we obtained from the thermodynamically preferred branch of black hole solutions.
 The thermal entropy is positive from~\eqref{eq:S-ads4} since $r_{h}>0$.
 The specific heat can be derived from~\eqref{eq:ads4-rh-T} and~\eqref{eq:S-ads4} as

 As discussed in section~\ref{sec:ads4-neutral BH}, the thermodynamically preferred solution is either the SAdS black hole or one of the hairy branches, which depends on the values of $\alpha$ and the R\'{e}nyi parameter $n$.
 The specific heat of the SAdS solution is obvious to see by taking $\alpha=0$ ($r_{h,+}$).
 Between the two hairy black hole branches, the one with $r_{h,+}$ is more stable when $0<\alpha<1$, while the one $r_{h,-}$ is more stable when $\alpha>1$.
 Thus the specific heat is always positive for the more stable hairy solution.
 When $\alpha=1$, the hairy black hole is unstable with zero specific heat, so the black hole is always SAdS.
 Therefore, these R\'{e}nyi entropy inequalities hold for all values of $\alpha$ (except for the critical points where the derivatives of the R\'{e}nyi entropies are discontinuous).